agiliq/building-multi-tenant-applications-with-django/source/shared-database-shared-schema.rst

             super().save_model(request, obj, form, change)

 With these changes, you have a basic multi-tenant app.
 But there is a lot more to do as we will see in the following chapters.

+The code for this chapter is available at https://github.com/agiliq/building-multi-tenant-applications-with-django/tree/master/shared-db